 - Learn about Iceland in December and Iceland in February

-Whether you're staying in Reykjavik or planning a winter wonderland trip around Iceland, we hope we have helped you plan your trip.
+Whether you're staying in Reykjavik or planning a winter wonderland trip around Iceland, we hope we've helped you plan your trip.
 Are you hoping to visit Iceland next January?
 Have you visited Iceland in winter before?
 Share your thoughts in the comments below!